Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices

 \end{proof}

 To illustrate the relation between the different grids, in Figure~\ref{fig:exmp2:grids} we show the spectrum of $X^\textsc{t}_nX_n$ for $n = 5$.
 On the {ordinate} the five eigenvalues $\lambda_j$, $j = 1,\dots,5$ are indicated.
-Diamonds indicate when their values are attained by the GLT symbol and the by the momentary symbol.
-The upper red curve is the graph of the momentary symbol $g_M(\theta)$, the lower blue curve the graph of the GLT symbol $g(\theta)$.
+Diamonds indicate when their values are attained by the GLT symbol and by the Toeplitz momentary symbol.
+The upper red curve is the graph of the Toeplitz momentary symbols $g_n(\theta)$, the lower blue curve the graph of the GLT symbol $g(\theta)$.
 Further, vertical bars represent the grids $\theta^{(0,0)}_{j,n}$ (green) and $ {\theta^{(0,-1)}_{j,n}}$ (violet).
 Clearly, the true eigenvalues of $X^\textsc{t}_nX_n$ are attained by $g_M(\theta)$ in between the corresponding grid points of $\theta^{(0,0)}_{j,n}$ and $ {\theta^{(0,-1)}_{j,n}}$, i.e., in the light green area.
 This is not true for $g(\theta)$ from the GLT theory, further the GLT symbol cannot attain the value of $\lambda_1$ at all, since it is an outlier. {Therefore, another advantage of using the Toeplitz momentary symbols with respect to the GLT symbol is a better approximations of possible outliers.}

-The careful study of the eigenvalues of the non-Hermitian $X_n$ follows.
-With slight abuse of notation, we have
+Finally, a simple observation on the eigenvalues of the non-Hermitian $X_n$ follows.
+By direct inspection we have \begin{linenomath*}

-Note that $f_1$ in \eqref{eq:exmp2:gltsymbol} is not equal to $\mathfrak{f}$, and there is no general approach in the theory {of} GLT sequences, or elsewhere, to find $\mathfrak{f}$ for non-Hermitian matrix sequences.
-However, for some theoretical and numerical approaches to find $\mathfrak{f}$ (or approximations of it) see, e.g., \cite{shapiro171,ekstrom191,ekstrom192}.
-In the non-symmetric tri-diagonal case we do know how to find the function $\mathfrak{f}$ explicitly that describes the eigenvalues of $\{X_n\}_n$.
-This is done by symmetrization of the symbol $f_1$ in \eqref{eq:exmp2:gltsymbol},
+\end{linenomath*} Note that $f_1$ in \eqref{eq:exmp2:gltsymbol} is not equal to $2$, and there is no general approach in the theory {of} GLT sequences, or elsewhere, to find the spectral symbol for general non-Hermitian matrix sequences and this because it is just impossible as emphasized in Remark \ref{rem:wild eigs}.